bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 0: 00:21:28

 Right.
-It's only on testnet now, and Cygnet, which is a version of testnet.
+It's only on testnet now, and signet, which is a version of testnet.
 So yeah, so you mentioned, even if it would be on mainnet, the attack would be expensive because you need to create a fake block and you need to, at least in the current version, corrupt the developers.
+Plus it would only work temporarily because it's kind of a stopgap until you've actually synced from..

+Speaker 1: 00:21:51

+Yeah basically once you've synced from the genesis block the node would crash

+Speaker 0: 00:21:54

+It's kind of a yeah right it's sort of a solution until in the meantime

+Speaker 1: 00:21:58

+Yeah

+Speaker 0: 00:21:59

-Plus it would only work temporarily because it's kind of a stopgap until you've actually synced from yeah basically once you've synced from the genesis block the note would crash it's kind of a yeah right it's sort of a solution until in the meantime yeah and therefore it's obviously also optional you can just opt to actually wait until it's fully synced before you receive any transaction.
+And therefore it's obviously also optional you can just opt to actually wait until it's fully synced before you receive any transaction.

 Speaker 1: 00:22:05

-Although in that case you should just not use the feature.
+Yeah although in that case you should just not use the feature.

 Speaker 0: 00:22:08

-Yes well that's what I'm saying the future is basically optional.
+Yes well that's what I'm saying the feature is basically optional.

 Speaker 1: 00:22:12

 That's true in general yes.
-So if you wanted to test this, again you download BitConcord, then you obtain the SIGNET or the TestNet snapshot.
+So if you wanted to test this, again you download Bitcoin Core, then you obtain the signet or the testnet snapshot.
-There's some links to Torrents I believe.
+There's some links to torrents I believe.
 And then you just run one command and you'll see it in action.

 Speaker 0: 00:22:28

-Okay, so that's also new in BitConcord 26.
+Okay, so that's also new in Bitcoin Core 26.
 On to the third point.
-The third handpicked selection by Shortz is network diversity.
+The third handpicked selection by Sjors is network diversity.
 There's a new upgrade in updated network diversity tools.
-What's going on Shortz?
+What's going on Sjors?

 Speaker 1: 00:22:47